Located in subregion/area: Montagne & Val de Reims / Grande Montagne de Reims

 - Hubert Fagot, that is used for younger Champagnes; the vintage Champagne seems to be the same.

-- Michel Fagot (RM, Facebook page), has 15 ha of vineyards in Rilly-la-Montagne, Villers-Allerand, and Trigny (in the Massif de Saint-Thierry).
-The regular vintage Champagne is now called Royal Brut, and there are usually some older vintages available.
-Cuvée Sélection des Clos is a vintage Champagne produced from old vines.
+- Michel Fagot (RM, Facebook page), has 15 ha of vineyards in Rilly-la-Montagne, Villers-Allerand, and Trigny (in the Massif de Saint-Thierry) with one-third each of Chardonnay, Pinot Meunier, and Pinot Noir.
+The regular vintage Champagne is called Millésime, formerly Royal Brut, and is composed of 50% Chardonnay and 50% Pinot Noir (refers to the 2004 vintage).
+There are usually some older vintages available.
+Cuvée Sélection des Clos is a vintage Champagne produced from old vines and is composed of 60% Chardonnay and 40% Pinot Noir (refers to the 2004 vintage).
 Michel Fagot has a holding in Le Clos de Marzilly in Hermonville, with Pinot Meunier, and a vineyard-designated Champagne from that site is probably on its way.

-- Olivier Herbert, has 4.6 ha of vineyards.
+- Olivier Herbert (Facebook page), has 4.6 ha of vineyards.
 The range includes a vintage Champagne composed of 50% Chardonnay and 50% Pinot Noir.

-- Stéphane Herbert, whose vintage Champagne is a 100% Chardonnay from the vineyard site Les Beaux-Regards.
+- Stéphane Herbert (Facebook page) whose vintage Champagne is a 100% Chardonnay from the vineyard site Les Beaux-Regards.

 - Didier Jeangout (RC), has vineyards in Rilly-la-Montagne, Montbré, Chigny-les-Roses, and Ludes.

-- François Lecompte (RM), whose range includes a vintage Champagne and Cuvée Céleste (60% Ch, the rest PM+PN) is fermented in oak barrels.
+- François Lecompte (RM), whose range includes a vintage Champagne which exists both as brut and nature (without dosage) and Cuvée Céleste (60% Ch, the rest PM+PN) is fermented in oak barrels.

-- Lefèvre-Beuzart, whose range includes the vintage Champagne Secret which is composed of Pinot Noir and Chardonnay.
+- Lefèvre-Beuzart (Facebook page), whose range includes the vintage Champagne Secret which is composed of Pinot Noir and Chardonnay.

-- Legrand-Garitan, has 3 ha of vineyards in Rilly-la-Montagne, Villers-Allerand, Ludes, Montbré, and Sermiers with 48% Pinot Noir, 32% Pinot Meunier, and 20% Chardonnay.
+- Legrand-Garitan (Facebook page), has 3 ha of vineyards in Rilly-la-Montagne, Villers-Allerand, Ludes, Montbré, and Sermiers with 48% Pinot Noir, 32% Pinot Meunier, and 20% Chardonnay.

-- Veuve Maurice Lepitre (RM), member of Vignerons Indépendants.
+- Veuve Maurice Lepitre (RM), on the labels written Vve Maurice Lepitre, member of Vignerons Indépendants.
 Cultivates 40% Chardonnay, 40% Pinot Meunier, and 20% Pinot Noir.

-- Roger Manceaux (RM), member of Vignerons Indépendants, has 12 ha of vineyards.
-The regular vintage Champagne is composed of 50% Chardonnay from Taissy and 50% Pinot Noir from Rilly-la-Montagne (refers to the 2008 vintage), and Héritage is an oak barrel-vinified vintage Champagne composed of 60% Pinot Noir from Rilly-la-Montagne and 40% Chardonnay from Taissy (refers to the 2005 vintage).
+- Roger Manceaux (RM, Facebook page), member of Vignerons Indépendants, has 12 ha of vineyards.
+The regular vintage Champagne is composed of 50% Chardonnay from Taissy and 50% Pinot Noir from Rilly-la-Montagne (refers to the 2008 vintage), and Héritage is an oak barrel-vinified vintage Champagne composed of 60% Pinot Noir from Mailly-Champagne and 40% Chardonnay from Taissy (refers to the 2005 vintage).
 The video clip below introduces the producer and also gives a good picture of the vineyards in the village:

-- Paques et Fils (RM), has 10 ha of vineyards and an annual production of about 95 000 bottles.
+- Paques et Fils (RM, Facebook page), has 12.5 ha of vineyards in five villages around Rilly-la-Montagne and an annual production of about 95 000 bottles.
 The vintage Champagnen is called Origine and contains a majority of Chardonnay.

 - Hubert Paulet (RM), member of Vignerons Indépendants.
 Has slightly more than 8 ha of vineyards, all of it in Rilly-la-Montagne.
 The vintage Champagne is called Cuvée Risléus, is oak barrel-vinified and is composed of 47% Chardonnay, 33% Pinot Meunier, and 20% Pinot Noir (refers to the 2002 vintage).
 The range also includes a vintage rosé saignée composed of 80% Pinot Noir and 20% Pinot Meunier (refers to the 2006 vintage).